seahyinghang8/asst2/README.md

 When blocking a thread for any reason, do not use `Thread.sleep()`, as this degrades responsiveness and is considered a poor concurrency practice.
 Instead use `Object.wait()` or another similar method to make the thread block properly.

-## Environment Setup And Compiling ##
+## Environment Setup and Compiling ##

-This assignment can be run locally
+This assignment can be run locally.
+But first, make sure that Java (at least version 8) is installed.
+You can follow instructions here: https://www.java.com/en/download/.

+Now, to compile your code, run javac with a list of all source files.
+One way is:

+    `find . -name '*.java' -print0 | xargs -0 javac`

+To run the chat server, invoke __java__ with the base directory in which the compiled code lives (the current directory "." if you just ran `javac`) and the ChatServer class:

+    `java –cp .
+ChatServer`

 ## Grading ##